June 20, 2025

 - Open fires are prohibited, including campfires, charcoal fires, cooking fires and warming fires, except in approved fire rings at designated campgrounds.
 In other locations clear of vegetation, portable cooking stoves using liquefied or bottled fuels are allowed.

 - Fireworks on or within 1/8th of a mile of ODF-protected land are prohibited.
+Fireworks are also prohibited on all BLM lands.

 - Any electric fence controller in use shall be listed by a nationally recognized testing laboratory or be certified by the Department of Consumer and Business Services; and operated in compliance with the manufacturer’s fire-safe instructions.